ansys/pyansys-dev-guide/doc/source/guidelines/dev_practices.rst

    in production.
 Any bugs that they identify should be first integrated in the `main` branch, then cherry-picked into this release branch.

-   When the branch is deemed as stable for public release, the branch must be tagged with a ``MAJOR.MINOR.0`` release.
+   When the branch is deemed to be stable for public release, the branch must be tagged with a ``MAJOR.MINOR.0`` release.
 The release branch will not be deleted.